 This means it is illegal to take adverse action against a woman who is breastfeeding, or to treat a woman less favourably than another person who is not breastfeeding, in the areas of education, employment, or when accessing goods and services.

 - A woman cannot be asked to leave a café for breastfeeding her baby

-- A woman cannot be refused employment because she is breastfeeding
+- A woman cannot be refused employment, or denied a promotion, because she is breastfeeding

 - a customer (such as at a café, hotel, club, restaurant, or sporting venue)

 - accessing government or other services.